Taxes on Lottery Winnings: How Much Will You Get?

 Your tax liability will be determined by the income you report on your income tax paperwork.
 When you’re filing your tax returns, you’ll need to report any winnings in Box 1 of Form W-2G.
 This will include charity drawings, lottery winnings, raffle tickets, or sweepstakes.
 You can claim a deduction for the amount of your wager.

-It’s also important to remember that while you can’t go to jail if you are unable to pay taxes you owe or miss a deadline, you may go to jail for tax evasion or tax fraud.
+It’s also important to remember that while you can’t go to jail if you are unable to pay taxes, if you owe or miss a deadline, you may go to jail for tax evasion or tax fraud.
 These are serious offenses, so it’s important to ensure you file your tax returns accurately, with the help of a tax professional, once you win a lottery.

 4. Choose Your Tax Deductions

 Lottery winnings are subject to federal income tax withholdings.
 The payer will issue you a Form W-2 G. The IRS will automatically withhold 24% of your winnings.
-Lottery winners then need to file taxes to determine the rate at which their winnings will be ultimately taxed.
+Lottery winners then need to file taxes to determine the rate at which their winnings will ultimately be taxed.
 Once you file your taxes, you’ll be required to pay any additional taxes that you owe.

-5. Donate to Charity or Find Another Exemption
+5. Donate To Charity or Find Another Exemption

 You can also minimize the taxes on lottery winnings by donating to a nonprofit organization.
 This may allow you to take advantage of some itemized deductions, which may lower your tax bracket.
-If you plan to share your winnings with family and friends, you may also be able to gift up to $17,000 (2023 annual limit) without having to pay a gift tax.
+If you plan to share your winnings with family and friends, you may also be able to gift up to $19,000 (2025 annual limit) without having to pay a gift tax.

 Examples of Taxes on Different Lottery Winning Amounts